Kernel-estimated Nonparametric Overlap-Based Syncytial Clustering: Discussion

 This paper also developed estimation methods of the CDF using the asymmetric RIG kernel.
-We used the plugin-bandwidth selector that minimizes the MISE as our bandwidth choice but it would be good to have more formal methods.
+We used the plugin-bandwidth selector that minimizes the MISE as our bandwidth choice but it would be good to develop and investigate more sophisticated approaches.
 Further, our development in this paper provides an opportunity to develop nonparametric methods for diagnostics in clustering.
 For instance, our developed kernel CDF estimator could be used to determine uncertainties in $k$-means classifications.
 A reviewer has also very kindly drawn our attention to the fact that the construction of composite clusters that underlies the idea behind syncytial clustering has also been used in the context of semi-supervised clustering~\citep{smiejaandwiercioch17} where, instead of estimated overlap as used in this paper, available class labels are used in deciding to merge pairs of groups.
 We believe that such an approach may also benefit from our methodology, especially when not all classes have representation in the supervised portion of the dataset.
-Thus, we see that though we have made an important contribution, there are a number of issues would benefit from further attention.
+Thus, we see that although we have made an important contribution, a number of issues remain that would benefit from further attention.